 Consider the image given below.
 The column is filled with water, and a piston has blocked the ends of each column A and B. If piston A is pressed, what do you think will happen to piston B?
-Piston B is going to rise up.
-We have just applied Pascal’s law to our fluid column.
-So what is Pascal’s law?
+Piston B will rise.
+We have just applied Pascal’s law to our fluid pressure.
+Let us learn what Pascal’s law is.

 What is Pascal’s Law?

-According to this principle, the external static pressure applied on a confined liquid is distributed or transmitted evenly throughout the liquid in all directions.
 The static pressure acts at right angles to any surface in contact with the fluid.
-Pascal also found that the pressure at a point for a static fluid would be same across all planes passing through that point in that fluid.
+Pascal also found that the pressure at a point for a static fluid would be the same across all planes passing through that point in that fluid.
 Pascal’s law is also known as Pascal’s principle or principle of transmission of fluid-pressure.
 In 1653, Pascal law was stated by French mathematician Blaise Pascal.

 Let us understand the working principle of Pascal’s law with an example.

-A pressure of 2000 Pa is transmitted throughout a liquid column due a force being applied on a piston.
-If the piston has an area of 0.1 m2, what is the force applied?
+A pressure of 2000 Pa is transmitted throughout a liquid column due to a force being applied on a piston.
+If the piston has an area of 0.1 m2, what force is applied?

 This can be calculated using Pascal’s Law formula.